rob-coaching/js-dates-fullstack-guide/README.md

 export const Event = model("Event", EventSchema)
 ```

-This "Date" datatype is the JavaScript Date object.
+This "Date" datatype allows to a JavaScript Date object.

 But mongoose is flexible when inserting those dates: